-Studying abroad refers to one of the following:
+Studying abroad refers to one of the followings:

-- Obtaining permission from the SPSE Steering Committee, enrolling in an institution of higher education such as a university, research institution, or a language training institute affiliated with a university abroad for one academic year or a period equivalent to one term, and receiving education. - Studying abroad after being selected by Waseda University as an exchange student based on agreement with foreign universities.
+- Obtaining permission from the SPSE Steering Committee, enrolling in an institution of higher education such as a university, research institution, or a language training institute affiliated with a university abroad for one academic year or a period equivalent to one term, and receiving education. - Studying abroad after being selected by Waseda University as an exchange student under a bilateral agreement with a foreign partner university.

-In the case you cannot find any programs offered by Waseda University that meet your needs and you will enroll in a general language school or community college abroad, please apply for a "Leave of Absence."
+If you will enroll in a general language school or community college abroad, please apply for a "Leave of Absence."

 Please refer to the SPSE website for detailed information.